ToyotaInfoTech/RAMN/README.md

 - Connection to a virtual CAN Network

 ### Firmware folder
 Contains firmware source code for RAMN's ECUs.
-All ECUs share a common firmware, select the target by defining one of TARGET_ECUA, TARGET_ECUB, TARGET_ECUC or TARGET_ECUD.

 ## License
 Please check the LICENSE.md file for more details.